fynv/VkInline/README.md

 * 1 vki.Rasterizer = 1 Vulkan render-pass with 1 subpass.
 Multi-subpass feature of Vulkan is mostly for tiled-caching applications, which will not be implemented in VkInline.
 * Currently only vertex-shader and fragment-shader programming are supported.
-* User now has very limited control over the pipeline options, which can be set during the construction of a DrawCall object.
+* Currently only a sub-set of pipeline options can be configured, during the construction of a DrawCall object.
+Those not covered are set to default value.
-  The options that are not covered are set to most commonly used values internally.
-These will be covered progressively in the future.

 Example: